shromann/shromann/README.md

 # 👋🏼  Hey, Welcome to Shromann's GitHub!

-I'm a Data Scientist at KPMG and a student of BSc at the University of Melbourne. 😄 This github contains a collection of my works; which include:
+I'm a Data Scientist at KPMG and a student of BSc at the University of Melbourne. 😄

+This github contains a collection of my works; which include
 1. Independent Projects
 2. Collaborations
 3. Hackathons